-Recognize that young people often have the ability to meet their needs.
 When we give young people space for innovation, they often have the most powerful ideas for responding to their own needs.
 Doing so requires adult support and scaffolding, however.
 You’ll need to consider how you can spur, frame, and guide young people’s voices and thought development, depending on the developmental range of the youth you’re working with.

-Ask for students’ input.
 This can be done in various ways, ranging from surveys and focus groups to doing a quick “fist of five” check-in (that is, by asking students to raise zero to five fingers to show their level of satisfaction with an activity or assignment).
 Try to get quick and actionable feedback on your activities, instruction, and engagement in every session.
 When students see that you care about improving your practice and need their honest feedback to do so, together, you build reciprocity and mutual respect.

-Make sure youth leadership opportunities are available for all students.
 We often hear adults say something along the lines of, “We already have a youth council, and that should suffice.”
 The students who participate in these opportunities, however, have usually demonstrated leadership abilities.
 It’s important that we create leadership opportunities, both large and small, for all youth—especially students whose voices often go unheard.